Empire German Shephard

 Everyday experiences, like meeting the mailman, encountering neighborhood kids, or observing cyclists biking by the house each morning, are opportunities to train and reward the puppy for appropriate responses with love, praise, petting, toys, or small treats.

 Avoiding harmful training methods like punishment is essential, as these can lead to deeper behavioural issues.
-Instead, focusing on positive, rewards-based methods helps build trust and establish clear boundaries, ensuring the puppy grows happy and well-adjusted.
+Instead, focusing on positive, rewards-based methods helps build trust and establish clear boundaries, ensuring the puppy grows happy and well adjusted.

 Grooming